karsteel/terminal-audio-switch/README.md

 # terminal-audio-switch

 Linux Bash scripts to change audio input and output in the terminal based on pactl.
 Compatible with Pipewire.

+**Problem I wanted to solve:**

+I have like 5 different audio devices connected to my PC.
+When I am in an online meeting where I need to wear a headset, I have to manually click around in sound settings to set up correct devices.
+This is annoying.
+I would like to be able to set the correct devices and settings for those with just one small terminal command to save time.
+At the same time it had to be compatible with [Pipewire](https://pipewire.org/) that I now run as default.
+So this made things harder.

+**My solution:**

+After quite some research I figured out how to switch speaker (sink), mic (source) and also change the audio profile of the connected device (like A2DP bluetooth codec) in Pipewire and built 3 scripts for each of my 3 personal use cases.

+**What's in it for you?**

+If you want to control your Pipewire devices through the terminal or a Bash script you should find my scripts helpful and avoid all the trial and error that I did :)

 Values are hardcoded to my speakers in several cases.
 Here is an example: